 Let’s kill the productivity-income thought virus

 The idea that income is caused by productivity is a dead end.
 Marginal productivity theory only survives because economists never test it objectively.
-Instead, they resort to slight of hand.
+Instead, they resort to sleight of hand.
 They measure productivity using income, and claim that this ‘confirms’ their theory.

 Let’s not mince words.
 Marginal productivity is a thought virus that is sabotaging the scientific study of income.
 It needs to die.

 Economists will often subtract non-labor costs from sales to calculate ‘value-added’.
 They’ll then claim that value-added measures firm output.
-It’s the same slight of hand, since they’re still converting an income stream into an ‘output’.
+It’s the same sleight of hand, since they’re still converting an income stream into an ‘output’.

 Support this blog